 Testing and followup study

-After the sprint week, we tested some of the prototypes with target users and identified aspects that were working and others that needed to change.
-I wrote the report based on the design concepts intercept testing, and then I worked on planning an additional diary study that will build on the results of my internship project.
+After the sprint week, we tested some of the prototypes doing guerrilla interviews with target users and identified aspects that were working and others that needed to change.
+I wrote the report based on the design concepts testing, and then I worked on planning an additional diary study that will build on the results of my internship project.
 I took care of putting together the research plan with context, goals, questions, methods, and participants criteria.

 Working at Google was an incredible and challenging experience.
 I was able to do so much in just a little less than four months!
 I used different methods in my project, going from desk research to seeing study insights turn into possible new features.
 I learned how to collaborate with and involve other stakeholders throughout the research process, when to ask for their help, and how to present research findings in a clear, compelling, and actionable way.